oliworx/oliworx.github.com/_posts/2021-08-08-linux-backup-script-with-rsync.md

 Every folder will contain a full copy of the source directory at the respective date, but will require just the storage space of the new and changed files.
 All unchanged files will be hard-linked, so they will just use an inode.

-Even on my 10 years old Laptop with USB 2.0 the whole backup takes just some minutes, due to the efficiency of rsync
+Even on my 10 years old Laptop with USB 2.0 the backup of the home partition takes just some minutes, due to the efficiency of rsync
 ```text
 Projects/html/oliworx.github.com/.git/refs/remotes/origin/master
 Projects/html/oliworx.github.com/.github/workflows/